What is Reverse Factoring (Supply Chain Financing)?

 Banks and financial institutions with reverse factoring programs enjoy the following benefits:

-- Long-term cash flow through the interest payments made by the buyer in current and future reverse factoring transactions
+- Improved Cash Flow: Financial institutions receive long-term cash flow through the interest payments made by the buyer in current and future reverse factoring transactions.

-- Reverse factoring programs make banks and other financial institutions appealing to reputable buyer and supplier corporations looking to prevent supply-chain related cash flow problems
+- Marketability: Reverse factoring programs make banks and other financial institutions appealing to reputable buyer and supplier corporations looking to prevent supply-chain related cash flow problems.

 Drawbacks of Reverse Factoring